rstudio/rsconnect/tests/testthat/_snaps/deployments-find.md

-# errors if no deployments
+# error when no deployments and no accounts

     Code
-      findDeployment(app)
+      findDeployment(app, appName = "placeholder")
     Condition
-      Error:
+      Error in `accountInfo()`:
       !
-Couldn't find any deployments matching supplied criteria.
+No accounts registered.
+      i Call `rsconnect::setAccountInfo()` to register an account.

 # disambiguates multiple deployments